jhonas8/joao-melo-scandiweb/README.md

 # Webshop made with React
  This project is a complete webshop (with no selling fuctionalities) made using React.
-Once the backend is provided by a private compoany (which I'm applying to), I'll post a video showing the final result.
+Once the backend is provided by a private company (which I'm applying to), I'll post a video showing the final result.

 # Getting Started with Create React App